nanowebcoder/NanoVeraHuesBridge/README.md

 Finally, it uses nLog for logging, and out of the box will write a rolling set of plain text log files, although nLog will allow practically any log file output needed.

+**Getting Started**
-**Getting Started**  If you want to jump right in, the folder called Setup contains three files that will you get up and going right away.
+If you want to jump right in, the folder called Setup contains three files that will you get up and going right away.
+The setup.exe will install the necessary files and the PDF entitled, Getting Started with Nano Vera Hues Bridge, will walk you through instllation and configuration.